Resources for educators, students and researchers.

 The Fossil Energy organization is made up of about 1,000 scientists, engineers, technicians and administrative staff.
 Its headquarters offices are in downtown Washington, DC, and in Germantown, Maryland.
 It includes the National Energy Technology Laboratory with offices in Morgantown, WV, Pittsburgh, PA, Tulsa, OK, Albany, OR, and Fairbanks, AK; the Strategic Petroleum Reserve based in New Orleans, LA; and the Rocky Mountain Oilfield Testing Center in Casper, WY.

-The Office of Oil and Natural Gas, in the Department of Energy’s Office of Fossil Energy, supports research and policy options to ensure clean, reliable, and affordable supplies of oil and natural gas for American consumers.
+The Office of Oil and Natural Gas, in the DOE’s Office of Fossil Energy, supports research and policy options to ensure clean, reliable, and affordable supplies for American consumers.

 A component of the DOE Office of Science, this organization has been sharing science information since 1947.
 OSTI’s mission is to advance science and technological creativity by making R&D findings available to DOE researchers.
 OSTI provides access to energy, science, and technology information through publicly available web-based systems.

-DOE R&D Project Summaries contains information on more than 31,000 active DOE-sponsored research projects; Energy Files, the Energy Science and Technology Virtual Library, provides single-query access to over 500 databases and websites containing information and resources pertaining to science.
+R&D project summaries contain information on active DOE-sponsored research projects.
+Energy Files, the Energy Science and Technology Virtual Library, provides single-query access to databases and website resources pertaining to science.

 An agency responsible for managing over 261 million surface acres, and 700 million acres of sub-surface mineral estate.
 BLM’s multiple-use mission is to sustain the health, diversity, and productivity of the public lands.